fylgja/site/src/components/scroll-slider.md

 ### Adding a navigation

-You can create a navigation for the slider.
-By using an anchor hash link pagination.
+You can create a navigation for the slider, by using an anchor hash link pagination,

-And using the `@fylgja/pagination` as CSS component for the style.
+and using the `@fylgja/pagination` as CSS component for the style.

-If don't like the hash to appear in your url.
-You can add a little javascript to enhance this behavior.
+If don't like the hash to appear in your url, you can add a little javascript to enhance this behavior,

-And remove the hash from your url.
+and remove the hash from your url.

 <details class="faq-panel"><summary>Example of the HTML and Javascript pagination</summary>